 Moreover, my internship turned out to be different than I thought.
-In order to work there I had to have at least an intermediate knowledge of Spanish, which I was obviously lacking.
-I had to come up with a back up plan and the company agreed to send me to a Spanish course at the local language school for 3 weeks.
+In order to work there, I had to have at least an intermediate knowledge of Spanish, which I was obviously lacking.
+I had to come up with a backup plan and the company agreed to send me to a Spanish course at the local language school for 3 weeks.

 Because the Spanish course was only 3 weeks, I had to make the most of it.
-Luckily for me there were no other beginners, so my classes had to be individual.
+Luckily for me, there were no other beginners, so my classes had to be an individual.
 Every day after class I was studying all the necessary vocabulary and grammar, so I could discuss it with the teacher the next day.
 This way I didn’t waste my time in the class waiting for the teacher to explain everything to me.
-At this point I was pretty starved for communication so I definitely took advantage of the lunch breaks where I could meet other students.
+At this point, I was pretty starved for communication so I definitely took advantage of the lunch breaks where I could meet other students.
 Every afternoon I read some bilingual books from the local library and watched tons of Argentinian TV.

 After only 3 weeks I had to actually start working and using my Spanish skills.
 I struggled a lot, especially because I had to interview a lot of native Spanish speakers, but it was manageable.
 I simply practiced what I had learned.
 I wouldn’t say I was fluent in Spanish straight away, but I was on my way to slowly become fluent.